QVLx-Labs/ZapCaptcha/README.md

 # ZapCaptcha
-A serverless, pure frontend captcha system
+A serverless, private, security-focused CAPTCHA system for the modern web